 Méry Melrose is the true artisan cognac house, with its’ organic vineyards, distillery and aging cellars, owned by François and Janis Méry.
 François’ family have been growers of cognac for over one hundred years.
 Méry Melrose produce exclusively Cognac Grande Champagne, the premier cru of cognac.

-“My Father taught me how to grow the finicky aromatic white grapes Cognac demands and the secrets to harnessing indigenous yeast to ferment those grapes into the tart, fruity wine perfect for distillation”.
+“My Father taught me how to grow the aromatic white grapes cognac demands and the secrets to distilling, aging and blending cognac, an art which he himself learned from his Father”.

-François’ father, Jean-Paul Méry, was born in 1947.
-Despite enduring some of the most difficult times for the Cognac industry in recent memory, including the crash of 1983, he was able to triple the size of the distillery, begin offering an independent Méry brand cognac, and significantly expand the land holdings of the family.
-Although Jean-Paul officially retired in 2007, he remains involved in the business, and can often be found spending time in the vineyard or helping François during distillation season (when he’s not ducking out to nab a hare or help neighbors cope with a wild boar).
+François’ Father, Jean-Paul Méry, was the son of a cognac grower, and he was able to triple the size of the distillery, he inherited from his parents, and begin offering an independent branded cognac, and significantly expand the land holdings of the family.
+Although Jean-Paul officially retired in 2007, he remains involved in the business, and can often be found spending time in the vineyard or supporting François during distillation season (when he’s not ducking out to nab a hare or help neighbors cope with a wild boar).

 The Méry family has been making Grande Champagne Cognac for more than 100 years, and each generation has reinvented the business in its own way.
-François’ great-grandfather, Alexander Coudreau, arrived in Cognac in 1911, not long after the devastating Phylloxera epidemic.
+François’ great-grandfather, Alexander Coudreau, arrived in Cognac in 1911.
 As a farmer, he was tenacious, persistent, and an extremely hard worker.
-His daughter and son-in-law, Edouard Méry, purchased the land and property in Salles d’Angles that would become the Méry family estate in 1946.
-Edouard Méry became one of the very first families to become a contract producer for Rémy-Martin, perhaps the most respected Cognac brand in the world.
+His daughter and son-in-law, Edouard Méry, purchased the land and property in Salles d’Angles that would become the Méry distillery and residence in 1946.
+Edouard Méry became one of the very first families to become a contract producer for the cognac house, Rémy-Martin, perhaps the most respected large blender.